 Egg: Feel free to use 2 regular eggs if you don’t have flaxseed or psyllium husk.

-Add-ins: The dough is ready to use as-is, but if you’re in the mood for some Christmas oomph, try:
+Add-ins: The eggless brownie cookies' dough is ready to use as-is, but if you’re in the mood for some Christmas oomph, try:

-- Choco-chips: fold them into the batter right at the end.
-For once, I wasn’t liberal with them because the dough already has a monumental amount of chocolate.
-But you do you.
+- Chocolate chips: fold them into the batter right at the end.
+For once, I wasn’t liberal with them because the dough already had a monumental amount of chocolate.
+But you do you and make full-blown chocolate chip brownie cookies.

 - Coffee powder does alchemy with chocolate.
 It enhances the taste, lending a deeper layer to the flavor profile.
+As it did in these chocolate crinkle cookies.
 Add a teaspoon to the dry ingredients.

-- Cinnamon, because who doesn’t love the warming spice during the holiday season?
+- Cinnamon, who doesn’t love the warming spice during the holiday season?
+Like in my super easy almond cinnamon cookies!

 Toppings: To round out the flavors of the brownie cookies, sprinkle sea salt the second they are out of the oven.